alexsocha/pynode/README.md

 # PyNode: Graph Theory Visualizer
 <a href="http://www.alexsocha.com/pynode"><img src="http://www.alexsocha.com/images/pynode/logo.png" align="left" hspace="10" vspace="6" width="100px" height="100px"></a>
 **PyNode** is a Python library for visualizing Graph Theory.
 It can be used to develop algorithm prototypes, or to demonstrate how algorithms work in a visual, interactive way.
-This is source for the online version, originally published <a href="http://www.alexsocha.com/pynode">here</a>.
+It is available in both an online version (current directory) and offline version (<a href="https://github.com/alexsocha/pynode/tree/master/offline_src">/offline_src</a>).
+The official website can be found <a href="http://www.alexsocha.com/pynode">here</a>.
 <br><br>

 ## How it works
+### Online version
 * When the 'Play' button is pressed, the Python code written in the editor (provided by <a href="https://ace.c9.io/#nav=about">Ace</a>) is transpiled to JavaScript (using <a href="https://github.com/mauriciopoppe/greuler">Brython</a>).
 * The code is then executed instantaneously, and all API calls are added to a queue, ready to be executed sequentially.
 * The API calls trigger visual animations (using a modified version of <a href="https://github.com/maurizzzio/greuler">Greuler</a>, built on <a href="https://github.com/d3/d3">D3</a> and <a href="https://github.com/tgdwyer/WebCola">WebCola</a>).